intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 KVM_XEN_VCPU_ATTR_TYPE_VCPU_INFO
   Sets the guest physical address of the vcpu_info for a given vCPU.
+  The vcpu_info for the first 32 vCPUs defaults to the structures embedded in the shared_info page.

+  If the KVM_XEN_HVM_CONFIG_SHARED_INFO_HVA flag is also set in the Xen capabilities then the VMM is not required to set this default location; KVM will handle that internally.
+Otherwise this attribute must be set for all vCPUs.

   As with the shared_info page for the VM, the corresponding page may be dirtied at any time if event channel interrupt delivery is enabled, so userspace should always assume that the page is dirty without relying on dirty logging.
 Setting the gpa to KVM_XEN_INVALID_GPA will disable the vcpu_info.

+  Note that, if the guest sets an explicit vcpu_info location in guest memory then the VMM is expected to copy the content of the structure embedded in the shared_info page to the new location.
+It is therefore important that no event delivery is in progress at this time, otherwise events may be missed.

 KVM_XEN_VCPU_ATTR_TYPE_VCPU_TIME_INFO
   Sets the guest physical address of an additional pvclock structure